Code-at-LTH/lthchallenge/index.md

 You participate with your own laptop.
 Power sockets will be provided.

-The contest will test your programming skills, and your ability to solve algoritmic problems.
+The contest will test your programming skills, and your ability to solve algorithmic problems.

 LTH Challenge 2020 is part of the 2020 **[Swedish Coding Cup](http://codingcup.se/)**.